rswilkens/aclpub2-Tutorial/README.md

 #### papers.yml

 This file should list the accepted papers, along with a directory (named papers/) containing the associated PDFs.
-The listed papers much each have a unique ID so that they may be referred to by ID within the `program.yml` file later on.
+Each of the listed papers must have a unique ID so that they may be referred to by ID within the `program.yml` file later on.
 You can edit this file manually, or export it from OpenReview [Jump to How to export yml files from OpenReview](#How-to-export-yml-files-from-OpenReview).

 ```yaml